Early Settler of Ohio

 The widow’s pension was denied because the only widows eligible to receive a pension were those who married the soldier before the end of the war.
 The Treaty of Ghent, which ended the war, was ratified on 17 February 1815.
 Thus a marriage in 1818 was too late to qualify.

 On 9 March 1878 a new pension act accommodated widows who had married after the war, and Teracy Stewart applied again for a widow’s pension.
 Lacking proof of her marriage, she provided statements by several neighbors and a lawyer that she and Moses were man and wife.
 She also changed the year of her marriage, claiming that she had earlier misstated the year owing to lack of records and faulty memory.
-She declared on 4 June 1878 that, while she was certain of the day and month of her marriage, she “does not remember certainly the year but thinks it was 1815 because she was 77 years old last spring and was fifteen years old when she married.”13 I note that the birth of the eldest child in 1820 suggests that the 1818 date is the correct one.
-Teracy Stewart may have claimed the 1815 date after consulting with her sister.
+She declared on 4 June 1878 that, while she was certain of the day and month of her marriage, she “does not remember certainly the year but thinks it was 1815 because she was 77 years old last spring and was fifteen years old when she married.”13 I note that the birth of the eldest child in 1820, together with the 1818 deed mentioned above, suggest that the 1818 date for the marriage is correct.
+Teracy Stewart may have claimed the 1815 date after consulting with her sister Lavinia.

 Moses’ brother Andrew Stewart, who served in the same company, had married Teracy’s sister Lavina Cannam.
 Lavina Stewart applied for a widow’s pension of her own, but was careful to claim a marriage date prior to the end of the war.
 14 On 15 March 1879 Lavinia Stewart of Dayton, Ohio, provided an affidavit (signed with her mark) on behalf of her sister Teracy .
 She declared that she and Andrew Stewart and Teracy Cannam and Moses Stewart were married in Indiana County, Pennsylvania by the same justice of the peace on the same day: 12 February 1815 — five days before the cutoff date for the Act of 1871.